mdbergmann/cl-gserver/README.md

 ### Immutability

-Some words on immutability. cl-gserver does _not_ make deep copies of the actor states.
+Some words on immutability. sento does _not_ make deep copies of the actor states.
 So whatever is returned from `receive` function as part of the `(cons back-msg state)` is just `setf`ed to the actor state.
 The user is responsible to make deep copies if necessary in an immutable environment.
 The user is responsible to _not_ implictly modify the actor state outside of the actor.

 ### Logging

-cl-gserver does its own logging using different log levels from 'trace' to 'error'.
+sento does its own logging using different log levels from 'trace' to 'error'.
 It uses log4cl.
-If you wish to also use log4cl in your application but find that cl-gserver is too noisy in debug and trace logging you can change the log level for the 'cl-gserver package only by:
+If you wish to also use log4cl in your application but find that sento is too noisy in debug and trace logging you can change the log level for the 'sento package only by:

 ```
-(log:config '(cl-gserver) :warn)
+(log:config '(sento) :warn)
 ```

-This will tell log4cl to do any logging for cl-gserver in warn level.
+This will tell log4cl to do any logging for sento in warn level.

 ### Benchmarks